ideonate/cdsdashboards/docs/chapters/setup/docker.rst

 /opt/conda/bin/voila-entrypoint.sh to run the Voila server.

-For Streamlit dashboards, you need a /opt/conda/bin/streamlit-entrypoint.sh
+For Streamlit dashboards, you need a /opt/conda/bin/streamlit-entrypoint.sh For Plotly Dash dashboards, you need a /opt/conda/bin/plotlydash-entrypoint.sh

 Please see `docker-singleuser-images <https://github.com/ideonate/cdsdashboards/tree/master/docker-singleuser-images>`__ for an example, or use the ones created for you already:

-Containing both Voila or Streamlit as presentation types:
+Containing Voila, Streamlit, and Plotly Dash as presentation types:

 - `containds-all-basic:latest <https://hub.docker.com/r/ideonate/containds-all-basic>`__ (Standard Python environment)
 - `containds-all-scipy:latest <https://hub.docker.com/r/ideonate/containds-all-scipy>`__ (Extra scientific Python packages installed)